Redocly/redocly-cli/docs/update-cli.md

 # Update Redocly CLI

-If you've already installed OpenAPI CLI, you'll want to keep it as up to date as possible.
+If you've already installed Redocly CLI, you'll want to keep it as up to date as possible.
 Staying on top of versions ensures that you get the latest functionality and bug fixes.
-Depending on how you originally installed OpenAPI CLI, there are two ways to update it.
+Depending on how you originally installed Redocly CLI, there are two ways to update it.

-## How to update your openapi-starter installation
+## How to update a project-level installation

-If you installed OpenAPI CLI using the [openapi-starter template](https://github.com/Redocly/openapi-starter) follow these steps:
+If you installed Redocly CLI using the [openapi-starter template](https://github.com/Redocly/openapi-starter) follow these steps:

 1. Navigate to and open `package.json` in any text editor.
 2. Find the line that contains `"@redocly/cli":` followed by the version number.